OSGConnect/connectbook/admin/support-editing.md

 # General

-All Knowledge Base articles at http://support.osgconnect.org/ are maintained in GitHub.
+All Knowledge Base articles on the [helpdesk]: https://support.osgconnect.org/ are maintained in GitHub.
 This provides us version tracking and co-authoring capabilities, as well as allowing us to maintain documents in a neutral format (we chose Markdown) that can be converted to HTML or to any other presentation.